 One-credit hour honors contract is available to qualified students who have an interest in a more thorough investigation of a topic related to this subject.
 An honors contract may incorporate research, a paper, or project and includes individual meetings with a faculty mentor.
 Student must be currently enrolled in the regular section of the courses or have completed it the previous semester.
 Contact the Honors Program Office, COM 201, for more information.
-Prerequisite: Honors department approval.
+Prerequsite: Honors department approval.

-LAW 275 Paralegal Internship I (1 Hour)
+LAW 275 Paralegal Internship I\ (1 Hour)

-Prerequisites: Admission to the Paralegal program and LAW 120 and LAW 121 or department approval.
+Prerequisites : Admission to the Paralegal program and LAW 120 with a grade of "C" or higher and LAW 121 with a grade of "C" or higher or department approval.